This page refers to the

 sqlparameter that is part of a join.

-sqlcan also be used as part of a field, as described on this documentation page.

-sqlcan also be used as part of a derived table, as described on this documentation page.

-sql allows you to write the raw SQL that will join a view to an Explore.
+sqlcan also be used as part of a field, as described on the sqlcan also be used as part of a derived table, as described on the sql allows you to write the raw SQL that will join a view to an Explore.
 It is currently used almost exclusively to execute

 RIGHT JOIN, which is not supported by the